 Community & Professional

-Board of Governors, Association of Business Trial Lawyers, Los Angeles Chapter
+Association of Business Trial Lawyers – Los Angeles Chapter, Board of Governors (2017-2021)

-Los Angeles County Bar Association, litigation and appellate sections
+Los Angeles County Bar Association, Litigation Section, Appellate Courts Section

 Honors & Recognitions